cruzgerman216/CodeLabs-Angular-Exercises/projects/projectA.md

 #### Design
 https://www.figma.com/file/PMxjIII4uKkPEtWJLxmh1n/Untitled?node-id=0%3A1
+- Be creative in the design.
+This is only the layout of what it looks like.

 Create an MVP first without diving into additional features
 - MVP stands for Minimal Viable Product.
 Althought this application has a couple of features, start off with the baseline of the project and then work your way up into adding additional features